-Maintain an agile localization process and avoid translation delays for added texts or new product features.
+Maintain an agile localization process and prevent translation delays for added texts or new product features.
 Integrate your project branches with Crowdin and allow translators to access all new texts immediately.

-When several people are working on product development, branches help to manage different versions of the content.
-If you have a continuous project, you can add project branches to Crowdin and allow translators to translate the texts in parallel with development to avoid deployment delays.
+When several people work on product development, branches help manage different content versions.
+If you have a continuous project, you can add project branches to Crowdin and allow translators to translate the texts in parallel with development to prevent deployment delays.

-The branch in Crowdin looks like a regular folder marked with a special icon and has specific behavior for duplicated strings.
+Branches in Crowdin look like regular folders marked with a specific icon and have special behavior for duplicate strings.

 Example of branch structure in the version control system (VCS) and Crowdin:

 There are a few ways to add branches to Crowdin:

 To create a branch via API, use the Add Branch method.

 If you use CLI, you can add and delete version branches with dedicated commands.
 Alternatively, you can create version branches during the file upload.